Time-Off Benefits & Leave Plans (Chapter 5)

 - Sick leave covers an absence due to non-job-related accidents or medical conditions (workers' compensation benefits apply in the case of a job-related accident or illness).

-- A staff member is entitled to charge up to four days of absence in any fiscal year (July 1–June 30) to her/his accrued sick bank when the illness of someone in the staff member's immediate family or household, who is regularly dependent on her/his care, requires the staff member's absence from work.
+- A staff member is entitled to charge up to forty hours of absence in any fiscal year (July 1–June 30) to her/his accrued sick bank when the illness of someone in the staff member's immediate family or household, who is regularly dependent on her/his care, requires the staff member's absence from work.
 A medical statement may be required for approval.

 - Paid sick leave is provided to protect you financially in the event of an illness or disability.
 No payment is made for unused sick leave if you leave the college.